Sharunnaicker/Spotify-Group-Controller/README.md

 # How to run the code:

-# python3 ./manage.py runserver -> while is the music_controller directory
+# python3 ./manage.py runserver -> while in the music_controller directory

 # npm run dev -> while in the frontend directory